Hot Cars

 If you have determined that the dog is in danger, either because of points here, or for some other reason, the only important thing is the dog.
 Don't worry about the car, what people might think if you interfere, or the cost of a window.
 If you think an animal is in danger, break the window to let air in.
 If it looks really serious (completely unresponsive), you might even need to take him out of the car.
 In any case, deal with the immediate problem and call for help as soon as possible.

 If you need to break a window to let air into a boiling car, choose the window farthest from the animal and press or tap on it firmly, right in the corner, with a sharp object like a key or a sharp stone.
 Don't hit the window hard, because when it breaks, your hand will go right through and you will sustain serious injuries to your hand and arm, as well as spraying sharp glass all over the place.
-This not only endangers the animal you are trying to save, but also others who will walk there, later on.
+This not only causes you a second emergency and endangers the animal you are trying to save, but also creates danger for others who will walk there later on.

 If you use this knowledge to break into someone's car, you accept full liability for that act and the punishment that will come, which could be severe.
 If you break a window to save an animal in danger, it is unlikely that any negative consequence will follow.